 The unique culture and landscape of the communities along this route have also earned N.C.
 12 recognition as a scenic byway on a state and national level.

 NCDOT’s mission is to connect people to places throughout the state.
-This page serves as the hub for the latest news on improvement projects and travel conditions for the thousands of residents and visitors who travel this highway every day, as well as the many destinations along the way.
+This page serves as the hub for the latest news on improvement projects and travel conditions for the thousands of residents and visitors who travel N.C.
+12 every day, as well as the many destinations along the way.